drkthng/blog-v3/_posts/2016-05-27-jekyll-collections.md

 ---
-title: 3 Easy steps to implement Jekyll Collections
+title: Jekyll Collections in 3 Easy steps!
 desc: Jekyll collections is something that isn't understood by many.
 For example, a collection of stamps, books, cakes etc. It is very easy to create and organize multiple collections on a Jekyll blog.
 keywords:
 author: sharathdt